ducdmdo/resolving-fun-problems-daily/README.md

         - **array.push(i),** **array.pop(i) is costing O(1)** but **array.shift(i) (remove the first item and return it) OR array.unshift(i) is costing O (N)** (add new items as the very first items of the array) because you have to reindex the array
       - Linked List
         - Single LinkedList
+          - Deleting/addition a node at index position - quite a lot of edge cases
+          -     Let's create a new tempNode separately
+          -     Then point to the 'head' node
+          -     Let's create another 3 nodes - previousNode, currentNode, nextNode
+          -         Calculate the nextNode to the right position then
+          -         Use the nextNode to iterate through the linkedlist, until the nextNode points to Null
+          -         Then move along 3 nodes accordingly
           - reverse is the basic and quite interesting - using 3 nodes moving
           -     Swap head and tail - Use tempNode to swap head and tail
           -     Create prevNode & nextNode